 High-quality urban design and amenities are provided at an appropriate human scale.
-Recreation and gathering spaces, such as the proposed playgrounds, dog park, and sitting areas incorporate quality landscaping materials and furnishings.
-Staff find that the pedestrian activity areas pay adequate attention to human-scale and high-quality urban design.
+Recreation and gathering spaces, such as the playgrounds, dog park, and sitting areas incorporate quality landscaping materials and furnishings.
+The Planning Board finds that the pedestrian activity areas pay adequate attention to human-scale and high-quality urban design.